-Correct Incorrec The following did not hold office in the audit committee during the report year - a.
-The controlling shareholder or his relative. ✓ b.
-The chairman of the board. \checkmark c.
-A director who is employed by the corporation or by the controlling shareholder of the corporation or by a corporation controlled by him. \checkmark d.
-A director who regularly provides services to the corporation or to the controlling shareholder of the corporation or a corporation controlled by him. ✓ e.
-A director whose primary livelihood depends on the controlling shareholder. ✓
+The following and not note office in the dual committee during the report year a.
+The controlling shareholder or his relative. $\checkmark$ b.
+The chairman of the board. $\checkmark$ c.
+A director who is employed by the corporation or by the controlling shareholder of the corporation or by a corporation controlled by him. ✓

-20 In a bond company - an approval pursuant to Section 121(d) of the Companies Law.
+&lt;sup>22 In a bond company - an approval pursuant to Section 121(d) of the Companies Law.